jasonbraganza/words/PyCon India 2016.md

 **Day 2**

-The last day of conference I remember myself wondering how a programming language translates into philosophy and how that philosophy unites a diverse nation like India.
-The feeling was amazing but I could sense the sadness.
-The sadness of parting from friends who meet once in an year.
+The last day of conference, I remember having thoughts about how a programming language translates into philosophy and how that philosophy unites a diverse nation like India.
+While that feeling of inclusivity was amazing, there was also a touch of sadness, the melancholy of parting from friends who meet just once a year.
 I could actually now relate all IRC nicks with their faces.
-It just brings a lot more on the table.
+It  brings a lot more to the table.
+It made them all relatable, more … human.

-At last we all went to the humdrum of our normal life with the promise to meet again.
-But I still wonder how a technology bring comradeship between people from all nook and corners of life.
-How it relates from a school teacher to a product engineer .
-T his makes  me feel that this is more than just a programming language , this is that unique medium that unites people and give them power to make things right.
+And at last we all returned to the humdrum of our normal lives with a promise to meet again.
+I still wonder at how technology creates camaraderie between people from all nooks and corners of life.
+At how it relates a school teacher to a product engineer.
+It makes  me feel that Python is more than just a programming language; it’s a unique medium that unites people and gives them power to make things right.

 With this thought fhackdroid signs out!